RaghavendraGKulkarni/Loads-of-Codes/Binary Trees/All-Paths-from-Root-to-Leaves/Iterative/README.md

                                         n   6   9   n           4   n
 8 5 2 1 7 null 3 null 6 9 null 4 null
 * Note that the children of null nodes need not be specified as anything
-* For a null tree with 0 nodes, the second should only contain 'null'
+* For a null tree with 0 nodes, the first line should only contain 'null'
 ## Output Format:
 * The number of output lines is decided by the number of leaves in the binary tree
 * Each line will have space separated integers denoting a path from the root to a leaf